All you need to know

 Your Payment Details

-When you buy stuff, you will either pay through Stripe or PayPal.
-The only payment-based details I hold is how much you’ve spent and whether you paid with Stripe or PayPal and that is held in a secure space in AcuityScheduling.com.
+When you buy stuff, you will either pay through Stripe, PayPal, Apple Pay, or Google Pay.
+The only payment-based details I hold is how much you’ve spent and whether you paid with one of the four choices above and that is held in a secure space in AcuityScheduling.com, MemberVault, or Thrivecart.
 I have no bank or card details or anything here.
-Stripe is GDPR compliant.
-PayPal is being totally weird about it but will have to be GDPR compliant or everyone in Europe will have to stop using it and probably they don’t want that.
+All four options (Stripe, PayPal, Apple Pay, and Google Pay) state they are GDPR compliant.

 Email Marketing and Newsletter Thingys